Effective as of January 1, 2020

 - To any person who we reasonably believe may apply to a court or other competent authority for disclosure of that Personally Identifiable Information where, in our reasonable opinion, such court or authority would be reasonably likely to order disclosure of that Personally Identifiable Information;

-- To any other person or entity as part of any business or asset sale; and
+- To any other person or entity as part of any business or asset sale, equity transaction, merger, acquisition or in preparation for any of these events; and

 - To any other person or entity where you consent to the disclosure.

 - Understand and save your preferences for future visits, allowing us to customize the Site and Services to your individual needs;

 - Advertise content and services that relate to your interests;

 - Keep track of advertisements and search engine results;

 - Compile aggregate data about Site traffic and Site interactions to resolve issues and offer better Site experiences and tools in the future; and

 - Recognize when you return to the Site.

 Cookies can be blocked by changing your Internet browser settings to refuse all or some Cookies.
 If you choose to block all Cookies (including essential Cookies) you may not be able to access all or parts of the Site.